LanceMaverick/skybeard-2/README.md

 The key differences being that any handlers and listeners are added to the dispatcher in the parent `Beard` class.

 ### Structure and style
 For large and complex plug-ins, most logic should be kept out of the `Beard` class.
-When adding command handlers, they can callback to, for instance, a function in a private module within the plug-in.
+When adding command handlers that will directly call some function, they can callback to, for instance, a function in a private module within the plug-in.

-For message handlers, or anything that requires some form of processing of the input, it is bes to do this within the '`Beard` class before calling the approriate functions.
-For instance, in the weather plug-in, the plug-in is called with the `/weather` command, but this gives the weather for a default location specified in the `config.py`, unless a location is given as an argument to this command.
+For message handlers, or anything that requires some form of processing of the input, it is best to do this within the '`Beard` class before calling the approriate functions.
+For instance, in the weather plug-in, it is called with the `/weather` command, which gives the weather for a default location specified in the `config.py`, unless a location is given as an argument to this command.
 E.g. `/weather Dublin, Ireland`.
-The input is interpreted in the `Weather` class in `__init__.py` before calling the function in `forecast()` function in `weather.py` with the relevant arguments:
+The input is interpreted in the `Weather` class in `__init__.py` before calling the  `forecast()` function in `weather.py` with the relevant arguments:

 In `__init.py__`:
 ```